GraphQLGuide/apollo-datasource-mongodb/README.md

 ### Basic

-The basic setup is subclassing `MongoDataSource`, setting your collections in the constructor, and then using the [API methods](#API) on your collections:
+The basic setup is subclassing `MongoDataSource`, setting your collections in the constructor, and then using the [API methods](#API):

 ```js
 import { MongoDataSource } from 'apollo-datasource-mongodb'